Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 from matplotlib import pyplot as plt

-We can start by building and viewing a modeled graph to fit the working example above:
+Build and view a modeled graph to fit the working example above:

 import networkx as nx